-Trifluoperazine works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+Trifluoperazine is a typical antipsychotic.
+It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Orthostatic hypotension (sudden lowering of blood pressure on standing), Sleepiness, Dry mouth, Abnormality of voluntary movements, Parkinsonism, Weight gain, Akathisia, Dystonia, Constipation